Jiasheng-He/CDOL/README.md

 > 3. Wait until ‘Next step ...’ appears on the screen and enter
 >> python3 main.py -s S1_C

->> Notice that S1 means the corresponding scenario in our paper and can be replaced with S2 - S5.
+>> Notice that S1 means the corresponding scenario in our paper.
 The character 'C' means classification problem and can be replaced with 'R' to predict the taxi demand.

 For example:

 S1 --- CDOL

 S2 --- CDOL2